 Chat directly with Charlie & the team — no pressure, no sales pitch.
 Just an honest conversation about whether Albania is the right trip for you.

 Book Your Free Call →We specialise in arranging excellent trail running holidays but do not book international flights.
-There is a great variety of value flights departing from all over the world to Tirana International Airport (TIA).
+There is a great variety of flights departing from all over the world to Tirana International Airport (TIA), with direct services from London Gatwick and a number of European hubs.

 We will discuss with you our trusted and recommended ways to book international flights through excellent ATOL-protected partners who offer great value, ease of service and flight protection.